 Are you making new members feel at home?

 Help new members feel comfortable right away by letting them know how your organization works, what to expect next, and where to go for information.
-Some examples of what information to include in your thank you email or your “welcome” packet:
+Some examples of what information to include in your “welcome” packet:

-- Remind them of the benefits they will now receive as a member of your association.
+- Remind them of the value of membership and the benefits they will now receive as a member of your association.

 - Let them know what communications they can expect to receive from you and how often they’ll receive those communications.